Tooth decay happens when bacteria in the mouth produce acid that wears away the protective enamel of the teeth.

 These bacteria thrive on food particles and sugars left in the mouth, producing acids that wear away tooth enamel, leading to the early stages of tooth decay.

-When oral hygiene practices are lacking, these bacteria find ample opportunity to attack adjacent teeth, particularly those in close proximity where cleaning might not reach effectively.
+When oral hygiene practices are lacking, these bacteria find ample opportunity to attack adjacent teeth, particularly those in proximity where cleaning might not reach effectively.

-This scenario is especially true for teeth with tight spaces between them, as these areas are more challenging to clean and offer a safe haven for cavity-causing bacteria to multiply.
+This scenario is especially true for teeth with tight spaces between them, as these areas are more challenging to clean and offer a haven for cavity-causing bacteria to multiply.

 To prevent cavities, it’s essential to maintain a regimen of thorough brushing at least twice a day and flossing daily to eliminate the food residues and plaque that these bacteria feed on.